anshuln2/oml_1/README.md

 The strategies below are only for creating responses -
 3. **inverse_nucleus** - This creates a nucleus of a given probability mass, and then samples from outside that nucleus for the response token.
 4. **random_response** - Uses a random word for the response.
 Only works with `response_length=1`.
 Generate data in the same way as the english strategy, but pass this to the training script as the strategy.

+We have included some pre-generated fingerprints in the `generated_data` directory.

 ## Multi GPU finetuning